-4. What role has gender played in the creation of medical professions?
+- What role have gender, race and class played in the creation of medical professions?

 Jane Lewis, 'Providers, 'Consumers', the State and the Delivery of Health-care Services in Twentieth-Century Britain', in Andrew Wear, ed., Medicine in Society: Historical Essays (Cambridge, 1992), pp. 317-345. e-book